Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 Methyl methacrylate’s “happy place” is 50 degrees Fahrenheit, and an increase in temperature could cause a leak or explosion, Orange County Fire Authority Division Chief and Unified Incident Commander Craig Covey said.

-The tank involved began to overheat after the refrigerating system used to keep it cool and stable stopped working, according to Covey.
+The tank began to overheat after the refrigerating system used to keep it cool and stable stopped working, Covey said.

 “One of the valves in that system froze up, so (cool air) is no longer being circulated,” Covey said Monday night.
 “Due to that failure, the tank went into the heating up process because it wasn’t continuing to be chilled.”

 Officials aren’t sure exactly what temperature might cause the tank to ignite or explode, Orange County Fire Authority Captain Steve Concialdi said.
-They had no clue how hot it was inside the tank Sunday because the temperature gauge has already maxed out at 100 degrees.
+As of Sunday, they had no clue how hot it was inside the tank because the temperature gauge had already maxed out at 100 degrees.

 By Monday morning, the temperature had stabilized and was falling, Covey said.
 “It is currently 93 degrees, down from 100 degrees.
 That is incredibly positive news as we turn the corner on this incident.”